Last week, I enjoyed presenting at the aioug Sangam 20 on one of my favorite topics, SQL Tuning.

 Don’t forget more information on the Oracle Optimizer can always be found on the Optimizer blog.

-In my previous life as the Optimizer Lady, I wrote a blog on the importance of gathering fixed object statistics, since they were not originally gathered as part of the automatic statistics gather task.
+In my previous life as the Optimizer Lady, I wrote a blog on the importance of gathering fixed object statistics since they were not collected initially as part of the automatic statistics gathering task.